-Rain Barrels & Cisterns

 Applications and Design Principles

 The most common approach to roof runoff storage involves directing each downspout to a 55- gallon rain barrel.
 A hose is attached to a faucet at the bottom of the barrel and water is distributed by gravity pressure.
 A more sophisticated and effective technique is to route multiple downspouts to a partially or fully buried cistern with an electric pump for distribution.
 Where site designs permit, cisterns may be quite large, and shared by multiple households, achieving economies of scale.
 Stored rainwater can be used for lawn irrigation, vegetable and flower gardens, houseplants, car washing, and cleaning windows.

-The roof surface can be deducted from the impervious surfaces used to determine the Required Water Quality Volume for sizing other structural treatment practices, only when a) the cistern or barrel can store the required water quality volume for the roof surface, b) the stored water is used or discharged to an infiltration SCM within 72-hours, and c) the system is designed to operate 365 days a year.
+The roof surface can be deducted from the impervious surfaces used to determine the Required Water Quality Volume for sizing other structural treatment practices, only when: 1) the cistern or barrel can store the required water quality volume for the roof surface; 2) the stored water is used or discharged to an infiltration SCM within 72-hours, and 3) the system is designed to operate 365 days a year.

 Cisterns and rain barrels can provide benefits by reducing the required water quality volume and peak discharge rates depending on the amount of storage available at the beginning of each storm.
 One rain barrel may provide a useful amount of water for garden irrigation, but it will have little effect on overall runoff volumes, especially if the entire tank is not drained between storms.
 Improve effectiveness by having more storage volume and by designing the system with a continuous discharge to an infiltration structure, so that there is always storage available for retention.
 To operate the system year-round, bury or insulate the unit.
 State Plumbing Code requirements apply to cisterns and rain barrels located within 10 feet of a building.
 All applicable requirements of the Massachusetts State Plumbing or State Building Codes must be met.